I Know a Man... Ashley Bryan

 ASHLEY BRYAN -- AN ANTIDOTE TO THE HATRED WE ARE EXPERIENCING TODAY

 After a year on the road with I Know a Man … Ashley Bryan (Richard Kane and Robert Shetterly, 73 min, 57 min. and 32 min) and with audiences often coming in droves to celebrate this great American artist, we are proud that Ashley Bryan’s legacy will live on both through his books and now through our film.
 Our Community Outreach campaign has brought Ashley’s life and art to nearly fifty audiences across the USA, from the American Library Association’s annual conference to the High Museum of Art, from Dartmouth College to the Harlem International Film Festival.
-Our campaign has been spreading the word about Ashley Bryan and is engaging people in conversations about art, race, war, wonder, joy and love and how Ashley’s model can be an antidote to the hatred we are experiencing in America today.
+Our campaign has been spreading the word about Ashley Bryan and is engaging people in conversations about art, race, war, wonder, joy and love and how Ashley’s model can be an antidote to the hatred and violence we are experiencing in America today.
 Keep an eye on our SCREENINGS page to find out if we visit your town, city or state and CONTACT us if you´d like to invite us for a screening..

 Please take a look at the life and work of this extraordinary 93 year old African American artist whose life story sets the example to bridge the divide between our people.